Non-Existent Moments of Earnings Growth: Measurement of Conditional Tail Risk

 where $\Phi ^{-1}\left( \cdot \right) $ denotes the quantile function of the standard normal distribution and $r=2$, $3$, and $4$.
 Moreover, we reject the null hypothesis that $\alpha (x_{0})=\alpha (x_{1})$ (against the two-sided alternative) at the 5\% nominal level if

 Appendix \ref{sec:simulation} contains a simulation study, which supports our theoretical results.

 We end this section with discussions about the related econometrics and statistics literature.
 To estimate the \textit{unconditional} Pareto exponent of some underlying distribution, researchers have developed numerous methods, including the popular and widely used \citeauthor{Hill1975}'s (\citeyear{Hill1975}) estimator,\footnote{This method fits large values in the sample to the Pareto distribution and implements the maximum likelihood estimation.} and those proposed by \citet{Smith1987MLE} and \citet{Gabaix2011rank}.
+See \citet{Fedotenkov2020} for a recent review of other methods.
+Primitive conditions and asymptotic properties of these estimators are typically studied by using extreme value theory and the Pareto tail approximation \citep[e.g.,][]{Hall1982,HallWelsh1985}.
 We refer to \citet{deHaan2007book} for a comprehensive review.
 In recent work, \citet{beare2017determination} show that the cumulative sum of Markov multiplicative processes generates an approximate Pareto tail.
 This result supports our theoretical conditions and fits our empirical setup.
+In general, a pitfall of these methods in our framework is that the unconditional Pareto exponent cannot characterize the effect of important demographic characteristics on growth risk.
+This issue motivates us to study the conditional Pareto exponent.

 Unlike the unconditional Pareto exponent of, say $Y$, estimating its \textit{conditional} counterpart given some other variable $X$ has received less attention.
 This is technically more challenging when $X$ contains continuous random variables as one could not obtain a random sample from the conditional distribution of interest, say $F_{Y|X=x_0}$ for some pre-specified value $x_0$. \citet{Wang2009} and \citet{WangLi2013} impose some parametric assumptions such that the Pareto exponent is a single index function of $X$. \citet{Gardes2008} and \citet{Gardes2012} develop fully nonparametric methods based on local smoothing.
 Estimation and inference based on these local smoothing methods sensitively rely on the bandwidth parameter unlike our proposed method based on nearest neighbors.
 Furthermore, these existing methods underperform compared to ours in terms of bias and standard deviation, as demonstrated through simulation studies presented in Appendix \ref{sec:simulation}.
 For these reasons, we suggest using our novel method proposed above.